Undergraduate Degrees and Options for Minors

 - Media Design: Learn to design digitally mediated experiences across different platforms, from mobile apps to large-scare installations, and for varied applications (from media for daily living to mediated performances).

-- Learning Media: Design effective new media systems for learning using new technologies, learning science principles and media arts knowledge.
+- Learning Media: Design effective new media systems for learning using new technologies, learning science principles, and gaining media arts knowledge.
 Produce engaging and effective learning experiences from games for learning to tangible learning tool kits and remote learning systems.

 - Sound Design: Create experimental music or explore new, technology-enabled applications and markets for sound design, music creation, and performance.